Get Involved in Student Life

 Entertainment, Arts & Sports Law Association - EASL

-The Entertainment, Arts and Sports Law Association is an organization that presents various recreational and entertainment activities.
+The Entertainment, Arts and Sports Law Association presents various recreational and entertainment activities.
 For a number of years, EASL sponsored a spring semester Sports Law Symposium.
 Faculty adviser: Dionne Koller

 Environmental Law Society - ELSThe Environmental Law Society sponsors a speaker series featuring practicing attorneys from both the public and private sectors.
 Members discuss different career opportunities with these speakers, as well as trends in environmental law.
-Additionally, key environmental issues are addressed in symposia organized by the society and open to the entire law school community.
-Faculty adviser: Steven Davison.
+Additionally, key environmental issues are addressed in symposia organized by the society that are open to the entire law school community.
+Faculty adviser: Don Jodrey

 Family Law Association - FLA

 The Family Law Association meets once a month and is open to students, faculty, alumni and members of the family law community.
 The FLA was established to further the education of students interested in Family Law, broadly defined.
-Faculty adviser: Leigh Goodmark.
+Faculty adviser: Barbara Babb

 Health Law Association - HLA

 The organization's goal is to become a resource for law students interested in all aspects of health care law by, for example, developing a dynamic bank of career and internship opportunities and by compiling a course guide for students who wish to pursue health law at the University of Baltimore.
 The group also engages in dialogue with the university to promote the development of a health law curriculum.
-Throughout the semester, HLA hosts various lectures, career panels, and community events.
-Follow HLA's blog.
-Faculty advisers: Daniel Hatcher and Lisa Ohrin.
-For more information, contact Co-presidents Joi Akuche or Rachel Snyder.
+Throughout the semester, HLA hosts lectures, career panels and community events.

 Intellectual Property Law Society - IPLS

-The Intellectual Property Law Society provides an opportunity for students to meet practitioners and learn about developments in this field.
-Several programs are held each semester, announced on the society's bulletin board.
-Faculty adviser: Dionne Koller.
+The Intellectual Property Law Society provides an opportunity for students to meet practitioners and to learn about developments in this field.
+Several programs are held each semester and are announced on the society's bulletin board.
+Faculty adviser: Will Hubbard

-The purpose of the Jewish Law Students Association is to educate both Jewish and non-Jewish students and faculty about the Jewish faith and discuss and raise awareness of legal and professional issues facing Jews today.
-University of Baltimore's JLSA is a cultural, social, educational, and religious organization that reflects the varied interests of the Jewish student community at University of Baltimore School of Law.
+The purpose of the Jewish Law Students Association is to educate both Jewish and non-Jewish students and faculty about the Jewish faith and to discuss and raise awareness of legal and professional issues facing Jews today.
+JLSA is a cultural, social, educational and religious organization that reflects the varied interests of the Jewish student community at University of Baltimore School of Law.
 JLSA has co-sponsored renowned speakers and an array of social activities.
-Check out our bulletin board for what's new.
-President: Btzalel Hirschorn.
-Faculty adviser: Kenneth Lasson.
+Check out the group's bulletin board for what's new.
+Faculty adviser: Kenneth Lasson

 Moot Court Board